BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 Section 2 - Creation and Adoption of Issue Briefs, Letters and Testimony Statements (“Positions”).

-Positions may be drafted and proposed to the Legislative Committee for adoption by these sponsors: the President; the Executive Committee; the Legislative Committee; the Board of Directors; the Chair of any Committee of the Membership; or by the Administrator of a member agency.
+Positions may be drafted and proposed to the Legislative Committee for adoption by these sponsors: the Chair; the Executive Committee; the Legislative Committee; the Board of Directors; the Chair of any Committee of the Membership; or by the Administrator of a member agency.
 Positions shall take the form adopted by the Board of Directors, for the purpose of maintaining uniformity in presentation.

 The Legislative Committee shall review, recommend revisions to the sponsor, work collaboratively with the sponsor and develop a final draft.
 Such draft may be revised or consolidated with other Positions to provide consistency and to better coordinate the Agency’s portfolio of statements.